Danny Setiawan

-Danny Setiawan (born 28 August 1945) is an Indonesian former politician and civil servant who served as the governor of West Java between 2003 and 2008.
-In 2008, he was arrested and later sentenced to four years in prison for a corruption case, and he was released in 2011.
+Danny Setiawan (28 August 1945 – 19 September 2026) was an Indonesian politician and civil servant who served as the governor of West Java between 2003 and 2008.
+Prior to this position, he had served in various positions as a civil servant for 35 years.
+After the end of his tenure in 2008, he was arrested and later sentenced to four years in prison for a corruption case, and he was released in 2011.

 Early life

 Setiawan was born in Purwakarta on 28 August 1945.
 As his father was a soldier, Setiawan frequently moved in his childhood following his father's postings, and he completed elementary school in Cirebon, middle school in Bogor, and high school in Purwakarta.
 He then enrolled at the Interior Government Academy (APDN) in Bandung, graduating in 1968.

 Career

 After his graduation, he was recruited to become an adjutant to the regent in Lebak Regency.
 After a year, he was reassigned to the local government in Manokwari before returning to Lebak, where he worked for over 10 years until his move into the provincial government in Bandung by 1984.
-He headed a variety of provincial departments, until he was appointed as the provincial secretary in 1998.
+He headed a variety of provincial departments, until he was appointed the provincial secretary in 1998.
 He held this post until 2003.